koschke/SEE-Server/README.md

 ```

 #### 3. Start the Server

+You need to create a `.env` file with your configuration needed according to [this](#environment-variables).
+In `.env-example` we provide you with an example configuration.
+Simply copy the content in you own file and adjust it to your needs.

+> [!IMPORTANT]
+> Remember to change the admin username and password as well as the JWT secret.

 This project uses [Traefik](https://traefik.io/traefik/) as a reverse proxy.
 By default, it exposes services on port 80.